KianSharifan/KianSharifan.github.io/_pages/about_einstein.md

 ---

 Hello there Im kian sharifan a student of computer engineering in iust.you can contact me with my [telegram](https://telegram.me/kian_sharifan).
-I love tennis and almost any other sports to🙃.A hufflepuff member, also a intj.
+I love tennis and almost any other sports to🙃.A hufflepuff member, also an intj.